 - Enrich assets

 - Process assets

 These seem to be generally in sequence: you start by ingesting an asset, and end in publishing it.

-Of course some things can be done in parallel, and sometimes with large authoring/publishing groups, multiple users will concurrently engage in these processes.
+Of course some things can be done in parallel, and sometimes multiple users in large authoring/publishing groups will concurrently engage in these processes.
 DAM software can get quite sophisticated, enabling it to manage large-scale, mission critical, and highly collaborative workflows.

 Some of the DAM dichotomies

 - organization types (from the one-person design shop to the enterprise)

 - points of content usage (acquisition, authoring, publishing, archival)